Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Introduction

-Finally, the regret analysis for discrete-time least-squares algorithms requires us to quantify the precise impact of the time discretization.
-Based on the first-order convergence of Riccati difference equations, we show the performance gap between applying a piecewise constant policy from an incorrect model and the optimal policy depends quadratically with respect to the time stepsize and the magnitude of parameter perturbations.
-We further show that performing least-squares estimation based on discrete observation of continuous trajectories results in a model misspecification error, which scales linearly with respect to the stepsize.
-Leveraging a uniform sub-exponential tail bound of discrete-time least-squares estimators, we quantify the precise parameter estimation error in terms of the sample size and time stepsize.
+Finally, our analysis provides the precise parameter estimation error in terms of the sample size and time stepsize, and quantifies the performance gap between applying a piecewise-constant policy from an incorrect model and applying the optimal policy.
+The misspecification error scales linearly with respect to the stepsize, and the performance gap depends quadratically with respect to the time stepsize and the magnitude of parameter perturbations.
+Our analysis is based on the first-order convergence of Riccati difference equations and a uniform sub-exponential tail bound of discrete-time least-squares estimators.

 \paragraph{Notation.}